-Applications for most clinical psychology doctorate courses are made through the Clearing House for Postgraduate Training Courses in Clinical Psychology, with closing dates in late November to early December, although you are advised to apply before mid-November.
+Applications for most clinical psychology doctorate courses are made through the Clearing House for Postgraduate Training Courses in Clinical Psychology; applications open in September with closing dates in mid November although you are advised to apply before mid-November.
 Each course has a slightly different structure and ethos, so spend time thinking about your interests and research courses to find one that reflects these.
 You’ll find more information about courses in The Alternative Handbook For Postgraduate Training Courses in Clinical Psychology and from the Clearing House website.
 Queens University Belfast operates its own admissions process; please contact them for more information.

 It is usual to gain two years of relevant experience before embarking on an HCPC-approved doctorate in Clinical Psychology, and the ideal pre-application experience would be an assistant psychologist or a research assistant post, although competition for these jobs is fierce.
 Often voluntary experience or related work, such as a nursing assistant or a care assistant, can help secure these sought-after positions.
-It is usual to spend a year building up relevant experience (volunteering and / or paid work) to help you secure these sought-after positions.
+It is common to spend a year building up relevant experience (volunteering and/or paid work) to help you secure these posts.
 Some examples of opportunities to look out for include:

 - nursing assistant/auxiliary nurse